Police: Fired worker at poultry plant kills boss, himself

 Officers with the Eastern Adams Regional Police Department were dispatched to Plainville Farms distribution facility in New Oxford at around 5:45 a.m. on Wednesday.

-The York Daily Record reports the man waited in the parking lot for his boss to arrive and shot him once when he exited the car.
-He then turned the gun on himself.
+The York Daily Record reports that 75-year-old Phillip Hughes, of Marshville, North Carolina, waited in the parking lot for 58-year-old John Frey, of York, to arrive at the facility.
+Hughes fired at Frey, and then killed himself.

+Authorities say Hughes was an independent trucking contractor working for Plainville Farms and had been fired on Tuesday.

 The facility has since been opened to employees.